Soccer-Saudis celebrate shock defeat of Argentina in World Cup | Sports-Games

 Soccer-Saudis celebrate shock defeat of Argentina in World Cup

-Let us focus on football and what's happening on the pitch."
-British foreign minister James Cleverly said on Tuesday he brought up the issues about being a welcoming World Cup host with Qatar during a visit for the start of the tournament, amid reports that fans wearing rainbow clothing had faced problems.
-"I've just returned from Qatar.
+"It's especially so when the expression is for diversity and for inclusion," said Blinken, in Doha for a U.S.-Qatar strategic dialogue and who watched the U.S. team's first match on Monday.
+British foreign minister James Cleverly, also speaking on Tuesday, said he brought up being a welcoming World Cup host with Qatar during a visit for the start of the tournament, amid reports that fans wearing rainbow clothing had faced problems.

-It was a sweet moment for host Qatar, which has faced a barrage of criticism over human rights in the conservative Muslim country.
-Qatar's emir draped the Saudi flag over his shoulders at the stadium after the match.
+It was also a sweet moment for host Qatar, facing intense criticism over human rights in the conservative Muslim country.
+Qatar's emir draped the Saudi flag over his shoulders at the match.
+A Doha skyscraper flashed "Congratulations Greens."
 "Wow!
 I have all the feelings right now.
-We beat Argentina, one of the great teams!" said Saad, a fan from Riyadh who is in Qatar for two weeks and was wearing a green Saudi Falcons scarf around his neck.
+We beat Argentina, one of the great teams!" said Saad from Riyadh who is in Qatar for two weeks and was wearing a green Saudi Falcons scarf.

 "Our guys played so well - everything went right inside the stadium today.
 It was amazing."
 On his fifth and final quest for the only major trophy to elude him, Messi, 35, scored a 10th minute penalty in a dominant first half display by Argentina during which he and Lautaro Martinez also had three goals disallowed for offside.